 We are well on our way into 2017, but the winter blues are still lingering.
 Leaving home in the dark and possibly only catching a glimpse of sunlight during your dinner break can really start to drain on your energy and enthusiasm.
 Especially if you’re trying to stick to a New Year diet, the temptation to run home and dig out all of those carbs you have stashed in the back of the cupboard ‘just in case’ is overwhelming.

 But, if you suffer from food intolerances the effects of doing so may be much worse than regaining some of the weight you have already lost.
 It would be easy to assume that having a food intolerance is a ‘fad’ born from a more health-conscious society, however an estimated 45%* of the UK’s adult population suffer from food intolerances.
-With symptoms ranging from fatigue and digestive issues to chronic migraines and skin conditions, intolerances are not something to be taken lightly.
+With symptoms ranging from fatigue and digestive issues to skin conditions, intolerances are not something to be taken lightly.

 For those of us who do suffer from intolerances or are determined to see our New Year diets out for the long haul, we have an amazing recipe from Biteappy’s Caroline Oldham to help you on your way.
 The clean eating movement, and an overall education on what ‘healthy eating’ actually means has been sweeping the nation for the past couple of years, with it has risen an awareness of food intolerances and alternatives to ingredients such as wheat, milk and caffeine.
 This recipe from Caroline’s blog is just one great way to still enjoy traditional comfort food without any potential nasty, unwanted side effects.